umarqattan/Vehicle-Detection/writeup_template.md

 **Vehicle Detection Project**

-The goals / steps of this project are the following:
+## Udacity Self Driving Car Engineer Nanodegree Project:

+### Vehicle Detection
+### Goal

+###The goal of this project is to design and implement software pipeline to detect vehicles in a video.
+As a result, this Jupyter notebook should be able to playback an .mp4 file of a car driving down the highway, identifying all vehicles in its view with bounding boxes.

+### Introduction
+### Vehicle Detection Pipeline

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images.
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Estimate a bounding box for vehicles detected.
+2. Train a Linear Support Vector Machine (SVM) Classifier.
+3. Search for vehicles in a given .mp4 video frame using a sliding-window technique on the Linear SVM Classifier.
+4. Because the sliding-window technique makes duplicate detections of vehicles (changing window sizes to identify small to large vehicles in a given video frame), create a heat map of detected vehicles, rejecting those beyond a certain threshold.
+5. Draw bounding boxes around detected vehicles from the heat map and display it on the given video frame.
+6. Finally, playback the video to see the detected vehicles!

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png